yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 ```

-> **Note**: In Tyk Gateway before 2.5 and Tyk Dashboard before 1.5 there's a known Red Hat bug with init scripts being removed on package upgrade.
+> **Note**: For the Tyk Gateway before v2.5 and Tyk Dashboard before v1.5 there's a known Red Hat bug with init scripts being removed on package upgrade.
 In order to work around it, it's required to force reinstall the packages, e.g.:
 `sudo yum reinstall tyk-gateway tyk-dashboard`

 ## <a name="new"></a>Don't Have Tyk Yet?